KlajdiGashi/KlajdiGashi/README.md

 🔭 Currently crafting SwiftUI-powered apps and exploring the realms of React Native and Python development.

-👯 Open to collaboration on React apps, MongoDB projects, and iOS/Android app development.
+👯 Open to collaboration on React apps, MongoDB projects,Web applications and iOS/Android app development.

 📫 Connect with me: